wesleyboar/DS-User-Guide/README.md

 ### A. Via Python

 > [!NOTE]
 > This solution uses a different theme than https://designsafe-ci.org/user-guide/.
+See [issue #42](https://github.com/DesignSafe-CI/DS-User-Guide/issues/42) for details.

 0. Have Python installed.\
     <sup>Known supported versions are [from 3.10 to 3.12](https://github.com/DesignSafe-CI/DS-User-Guide/blob/6c22d2f/pyproject.toml).</sup>